 We have early breakfast before taking a private transport to Llucmabamba Town.
 There we observe a stunning sunrise above a lovely landscape with Machu Picchu in its centre!!
 Later, we descend to bamboo groves and a cloud forest with increasingly thick vegetation and tall trees offering us some excellent birdwatching opportunities!
 Later in the afternoon, we get to Hidroelectrica (a hydroelectric plant) Railway Station and there we start following trails leading us to the Aguas Calientes Town.
 We spend the last night in a more comfortable hostel there with private rooms and bathrooms offering us a hot shower.

-Optional tour: ZIP Line in the morning in Santa Teresa.
-The price of the ZIP Line is extra USD 30.
+Inca Jungle tour: ZIP Line in the morning in Santa Teresa.
+(Included)

 After an early morning breakfast, we hike for 1 hours 20 min up to the mysterious city of Machu Picchu that we enter for the early morning best photos opportunities!
 Then our Tour Guide shows us around the Incan city and explains us about its history and purposes.
 After the guided tour, we have an opportunity to climb up for about 45 minutes to Huayna Picchu, a peak above Machu Picchu that serves to take some panoramic pictures of the Incan city.
 Then, we are given time off to spend and explore Machu Picchu on our own.